utilmeta/utype/docs/en/guide/cls.md

 assert isinstance(user.signup_days, int)
 ```

-The property `signup_days` counts the number of days registered by the field `signup_time` and is declared as the `int` property type, so that utype will convert it to `int` output when it gets the property value.
+The property `signup_days` counts the number of registered days using the field `signup_time` and is declared as type `int`,  so that utype will convert the result of getter function to `int` when accessing the property

-#### Using setters to control assignment behavior
+#### Control assignment using setter

-With `@property` attributes, you can also assign the ability to enter and assign values to attribute fields by specifying `setter`, which is also a common way to make associative updates, or to hide certain private fields from exposure, such as
+With `@property` attributes, you can also control the assignment by declare `setter`, which is also a common practice to make dependencies updates, or to hide certain private fields from exposure, such as
 ```python
 from utype import Schema, Field